 The amounts hereinabove appropriated for the Purchase of Community Services is conditioned upon the following: the Commissioner of Corrections shall report to the Presiding Officers of the Legislature in accordance with section 2 of P.L.1991, c.164 (C.52:14-19.1) on the operation of each Community Based Residential Placement.
-The report shall include, but not be limited to, the following: (a) the total reimbursement provided; (b) the rate of reimbursement received per client; (c) the number of clients for which reimbursement was received; (d) the number of clients imprisoned for violent crimes and the total number of days such clients were imprisoned; (e) the number of clients imprisoned for non-violent crimes and the total number of days such clients were imprisoned; (f) the number of escapes by clients imprisoned for violent crimes and the number of escapes by clients imprisoned for non-violent crimes; and (g) the number of incidents involving physical violence documented
+The report shall include, but not be limited to, the following: (a) the total reimbursement provided; (b) the rate of reimbursement received per client; (c) the number of clients for which reimbursement was received; (d) the number of clients imprisoned for violent crimes and the total number of days such clients were imprisoned; (e) the number of clients imprisoned for non-violent crimes and the total number of days such clients were imprisoned; (f) the number of escapes by clients imprisoned for non-violent crimes; and (g) the number of incidents involving physical violence documented.